hydroframe/hydroframe-frontend/README.md

    ```bash
    docker-compose up
    ```
+3. Verify the application is running by clicking this link: [http://localhost:3000](http://localhost:3000)
 #### **Note: (node module installation)**
 For *npm install* changes to take effect, the container must be destroyed and rebuilt with the following command:
    ```bash